malgorithms/toffee/README.md

 the basic idea
 ==============
-A region inside a cojo template is in one of two modes: `cojo` or `coffee`.
+A region inside a toffee template is in one of two modes: `toffee` or `coffee`.
 Inside your coffee-script you can put whatever coffee-script you like.

 todo
 ======
-- state row should have mode and line number isntead of just "COJO" or "COFFEE"
+- state row should have mode and line number isntead of just "TOFFEE" or "COFFEE"
 - make this thing work as compiled output JS, not just node
 - escape functions
 - get string escaping working in case something has triple quotes